KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _I try to design data models that reflect real-world logic as much as business rules.
+> _I try to design data models that reflect real-world logic as much as business rules._
-> _For me, a good schema makes collaboration easier — when data makes sense, conversations do too.
+> _For me, a good schema makes collaboration easier - when data makes sense, conversations do too._
-> _I believe that clarity in data design quietly supports every feature that depends on it.
+> _I believe that clarity in data design quietly supports every feature that depends on it._

 <div align="center">